sereneliu/AoC-2022/README.md

 ## Day 6

 Since it's already past midnight and I just wrapped up Day 5, I'm not about to start another puzzle.
 I will do this during the day tomorrow (technically, later today).
 Ideally, I would like to finish my puzzles before the 24 hour mark.

+Later: Maybe I should have just done this puzzle right after I wrapped up day 5.
+It's a good balance to yesterday's puzzle that took hours.
+I did both parts under 15 mins and would have been faster if I didn't actually read the entire story and went straight to what they were looking for.
+Since I'm not trying to speed code, I actually enjoy reading everything.
+That said, I still got it wrong on the first try, because I took the index of the first character instead of the final one in the four-character marker.
+Once I realized my mistake, I got the answer so fast, AoC made me wait before resubmitting.
+Heh.

+## Day 7